 Coronavirus toll at 1100 GMT Saturday

-PARIS: The novel coronavirus has killed at least 1,914,057 people since the outbreak emerged in China in December 2019, according to a tally from official sources compiled by AFP at 1100 GMT Saturday.
+PARIS: The novel coronavirus has killed at least 2,009,991 people since the outbreak emerged in China in December 2019, according to a tally from official sources compiled by AFP at 1100 GMT on Saturday.

 These figures are based on daily tolls provided by health authorities in each country and excludes later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new deaths were United States with 3,676 new deaths, followed by United Kingdom with 1,325 and Germany with 1,083.
+On Friday, 15,402 new deaths and 747,572 new cases were recorded worldwide.
+Based on latest reports, the countries with the most new deaths were United States with 3,465 new deaths, followed by Britain with 1,280 and Brazil with 1,151.

-The country with the highest death rate compared to its population is Belgium with 172 fatalities per 100,000 inhabitants, followed by Slovenia with 142, Bosnia-Herzegovina with 131, Italy 129, and Republic of North Macedonia 124.
+The country with the highest number of deaths compared to its population is Belgium with 176 fatalities per 100,000 inhabitants, followed by Slovenia with 150, Italy with 135, Bosnia-Herzegovina with 134, and the Czech Republic with 133.

 As a result of corrections by national authorities or late publication of data, the figures updated over the past 24 hours may not correspond exactly to the previous day's tallies.